 Kevin is a 62-year-old General Motors employee who pushes a 300-pound cart with spare parts to provide support to workers on the assembly line.

 “There is a lot of joint pain from twisting and moving carts around.
 It’s hard to stop once you get in motion, so your ankles are sore, your feet are sore from twisting,” says Kevin, who declined to give his last name.
+Some of these workers will try and alleviate that pain by using cbd pain relief UK rubs or similar products so they can keep working, however, over time they need longer-term solutions.

 “I am at the age where you start to have arthritic type concerns just naturally because of aging, so it’s a lot harder for the older guys than the 21-year-old guys just starting out in the job,” says Kevin.
 “They don’t feel the pain yet, but what they don’t know that once they abuse themselves to that point, there is no going back.”